boycce/monastery/docs/readme.md

 * Blacklist sensitive fields once in your model definition, or per operation
 * Model methods can accept data in bracket (multipart/form) and dot notation, you can also mix these together
 * Automatic Mongo index creation
+* Documents validate, insert and update 7-10x faster than Mongoose

 #### Why Monastery over Mongoose?